Clamentos/FabRISC/src/spec/Section6.typ

         comment([

             Five banks of several registers might seem overkill, but thanks to FabRISC flexibility the hardware designers can choose only what they desire and how much.
 The SGPRB and VGPRB are standard across many ISAs and are the classic scalar general purpose and vector files.
-I decided to not split integer and floating point further into separate files because i wanted to allow easy bit fiddling on floating point data without having to move back and forth between files, as well as simplicity and fewer state.
-This can increase the register pressure but the ISA provides instructions that allow efficient data packing and unpacking, thus reclaiming some of the pressure.
+I decided to not split integer and floating point further into separate files because i wanted to allow easy bit fiddling on floating point data without having to move back and forth between files, as well as for simplicity and lower amount state.
+This can increase the register pressure in some situations but the ISA provides instructions that allow efficient data packing and unpacking, thus reclaiming some, if not all, of the pressure.
 Another issue could potentially be a higher number of structural hazards as both integer and floating point instructions will read and write to the same bank.

             The HLPRB and PERFCB are a "nice to have" features for more advanced systems allowing a very granular amount of control over arithmetic edge cases, memory boundary checking, debugging, as well as performance monitoring.
 Performance counters are a standard feature among modern high performance processors because they are essential in determine what causes stalls and bottlenecks, thus allowing for proper software profiling.
 It is not recommended to perform register renaming on these registers as they are mostly a "set and forget" kind of resources.
 Instructions that modify these banks should behave in a similar manner to fences (see section 7 for more information).